 The science underlying these issues is strong, but awareness is weak.
 Without fully appreciating and broadcasting the scale of the problems and the enormity of the solutions required, society will fail to achieve even modest sustainability goals.”

-Pollinators, birds some animals and insects are part of this ecological service to control pests and enhance productivity.
+Pollinators, birds, and some animals and insects are part of this ecological service to control pests and enhance productivity.

-Soil is alive and if listening systems are placed in the soil one can hear the constant cacophony of noise made by these creatures as they break down organic material to components which can be absorbed through the roots of growing plants.
+Soil is alive.
+If listening systems are placed in the soil, one can hear the constant cacophony of noise made by these creatures as they break down organic material to components which can be absorbed through the roots of growing plants.

-Then living soil deteriorates and is more easily blown or washed away by the increasing extreme storms of climate change, and most importantly by high temperatures which kill many of the soil’s species.
+The result is living soil deteriorates, and is more easily blown or washed away by the increasing extreme storms of climate change, and most importantly by high temperatures which kill many of the soil’s species.

 Pesticides and herbicides also damage the structure of soil and together with nitrogen fertiliser they wash into rivers and groundwater to damage further ecosystems killing fish and many other species.